Air raid sirens sound in Israel after rocket fired from Gaza - NewsBreak

 Air raid sirens sound in Israel after rocket fired from Gaza

-In the clashes earlier, fighting erupted in Jenin a city in the northern West Bank where tensions have been high since a man was killed in fighting with Israel earlier this month.
+The fighting erupted in Jenin, a city in the northern West Bank where tensions have been high since a man was killed in fighting with Israel earlier this month.

 Israel's paramilitary border police said its forces were attempting to arrest a suspect when they “came under heavy fire from close range” by a number of gunmen.
 It said Israeli forces returned fire, and none of its officers were injured.